 ◊ Waldorf schools, also known as Steiner schools;

-◊ Rudolf Steiner, the occultist who established the first of these schools; and
+◊ Rudolf Steiner, the "clairvoyant" who established

 ◊ Anthroposophy, the bizarre religion

 A guide to the pages at Waldorf Watch.